Liberal Burblings is a blog about politics and other passing fancies written by me, Paul Walter, a UK Liberal Democrat

 On leaving school I completed a “gap year” assignment working for Hampton and Sons, Estate Agents, in London and Jersey.
 I then completed a year at Reading University reading Land Management before deciding to attempt a career as a disc jockey.
 I enjoyed a few years doing part-time work for Radio 210 in Reading while doing warehouse work.
 I then became rather attached, oddly enough, to warehouse work, exhausted my enthusiasm for spinning discs, and have been loosely in the warehouse business (that is, the computer spare part logistics business) ever since.

-I joined the Liberal Party in 1987 after the death of David Penhaligon and have been a keen (Liberal/Liberal Democrat) activist ever since.
+I joined the Liberal Party in 1987 after being so moved by the death of David Penhaligon.
+I have been a keen (Liberal/Liberal Democrat) activist ever since.
 I have no political ambitions (I know what an MP and a councillor really do – they are both pants jobs) but enjoy being involved in politics as a hobby.
 I was a town councillor in Newbury from 2000 to 2007.
 I particularly enjoy delivering leaflets.
 Blogging allows me to tap away on the computer in my study next to our kitchen, with the door open, and still be in communication with my family.

 In fact, blogging reflects an interest of mine which is more long-standing than my interest in politics – that of writing.
-At the age of nine I ran my own weekly “newspaper” which I distributed to friends and family.
+At the age of nine I ran my own weekly “newspaper”, called the “Bude Weekly”, which I distributed to friends and family.
 From that age I used a typewriter and an old Gestetner duplicator.
 At the same time, my interest in language was unleashed by a wonderful English teacher called Charles Phelps.
 Ever since I have had an urge to type and write continuously and if I burble a bit too much it is perhaps partly because I type so quickly, so the whole blog thing becomes a stream of consciousness, to an extent.